git worktree manager · v0.4

 When things get messy.

-• grove remove <name>Remove a worktree (dirty-state check)
+• grove remove <name>Remove a worktree (dirty-state check); --force to skip

-• grove cleanRemove all managed worktrees + orphan cleanup
+• grove cleanRemove all managed worktrees + orphan cleanup; --force to skip

 • grove adoptRegister an orphan worktree

-• grove detachRemove symlinks (optionally copy contents first)
+• grove detachRemove symlinks; --copy preserves contents first

-• grove doctorDiagnose config, state, symlinks, ports, dependencies
+• grove doctorDiagnose config, state, symlinks, ports, deps, stale paths, missing detector suggestions

 — 05 · ship it